 First gather the ingredients:

-- 1 lb beef, cut into smaller pieces (sirloin, ribeye, or flank)
+- 1 lb beef, thinly sliced or cut into bite-sized cubes

 - 1 tablespoon soy sauce